Jessica Rigney | Without Map

 About Jessica

-She is the author of Follow a Field: a Photographic & Poetic Essay (2016), Entre Nous (2017), Within Poetic Boxes (2018), Careful Packages (2019), and Something Whole (2021).
-Two poems, À la Brütt and Grass Began, exist as limited edition, letterpress broadsides by Wolverine Farm Publishing (2016 and 2017, respectively).
+She is the author of Follow a Field: a Photographic & Poetic Essay (2016), Entre Nous (2017), Within Poetic Boxes (2018), Careful Packages (2019), Something Whole (2021), and Still Time (2023).

 Jessica was a quarter-finalist for the Pablo Neruda Prize for Poetry in 2016 and 2018.
 Her work was nominated for a Pushcart Prize in 2022.
 She lives and wanders in Colorado and northern New Mexico, where she films and collects feathers and stones.